ULTIMATE-deblending I. A 50-band Ultraviolet to Mid-infrared Photometric Catalog Combining Space- and Ground-based Data in the JWST/PRIMER survey: Introduction

-However, JWST surveys themselves have limited wavelength coverage, mostly focused on the NIR bands.
-Without comprehensive multi-band constraints on galaxy spectral energy distributions (SEDs) from rest-frame Ultraviolet (UV) to far-infrared (FIR and radio), the estimate of photometric redshifts and physical properties of galaxies from JWST surveys remain highly uncertain~\citep{Song2023,WangBJ2024,WangT2025}.
-In rare cases, the most obscured galaxies at $z \gtrsim 6$ may still be missed in deep JWST/NIR surveys~\citep{SunFW2025}.
-A key challenge in combining the multi-band data from different telescopes is their different angular resolutions, ranging from $\sim 0.04$ arcseconds of JWST/NIRCam to $\sim 40$ arcseconds of Herschel/SPIRE.
+However, JWST surveys themselves have limited wavelength coverage, as they are mostly focused on NIR bands.
+Without comprehensive multiband constraints on galaxy spectral energy distributions (SEDs) from rest-frame UV to far-infrared (FIR) and radio, the estimates of photometric redshifts and physical properties of galaxies from JWST surveys remain highly uncertain~\citep{Song2023,WangBJ2024,WangT2025}.
+In rare cases, the most obscured galaxies at $z \gtrsim 6$ may still be missed in deep JWST NIR surveys~\citep{SunFW2025}.
+A key challenge in combining the multiband data from different telescopes is their different angular resolutions, ranging from $\sim 0.04$ arcseconds of JWST/NIRCam to $\sim 40$ arcseconds of Herschel/SPIRE.
 The ASTRODEEP team has developed a deblending framework with template-fitting photometry using high-resolution HST data as priors \citep{Merlin2015, Merlin2016}, and has applied it to self-consistently combine HST and ground-based data in the GOODS-South field \citep{Merlin2021} and the Frontier Fields survey around local galaxy clusters \citep{Lotz2014,Koekemoer2014AAS,Merlin2016B, Criscienzo2017}.
-Moreover, the super-deblending FIR photometry in GOODS-North \citep{Liu2018} and COSMOS \citep{Jin2018} has also proven the great potential of template-fitting multiband photometry in revealing the blended fluxes at the low-resolution FIR to Radio bands.
+Moreover, the super-deblending FIR photometry of GOODS-North \citep{Liu2018} and COSMOS \citep{Jin2018} has also proven the great potential of template-fitting multiband photometry in revealing the blended fluxes at the low-resolution FIR to radio bands.
 To fully exploit the new JWST datasets, it is therefore essential to perform deblending photometry from UV to radio for a mass-complete sample of JWST-detected galaxies.